ezralazuardy/orb/README.md

 Orb.with(this).observe(observer)
 ```

-And since Orb is lifecycle-aware, you don't need worry about memory leak, all already handled by Orb.
+Since Orb is lifecycle-aware, you don't need worry about memory leak, all already handled by Orb.
 You just need to focus on functionality of your app, and let Orb do all the network monitoring stuff.
 Isn't that awesome? 😍️️

 #### The OrbResponse
 The observe method will return an **OrbResponse** object (accessible by keyword **it** by default) that hold some properties: